RinST-Dreaming/Yolo-integrated-training-tool/README.md

 ## WARNING:This version is still in collaborative developing while a lot of new tools are waiting for improving.Please don't download.

 ## Introduction
-This is a YOLO neural network ensemble training tool, because when I usually use YOLO for training, I often encounter problems such as labeling, file conversion, setting configuration files, setting sample allocation ratios, and verifying various training tasks and results.
+This is a Yolo integrated training tool, because when I usually use YOLO for training, I often encounter problems such as labeling, file conversion, setting configuration files, setting sample allocation ratios, and verifying various training tasks and results.
 Due to the scattered nature of each tool, I wanted to write an ensemble tool to facilitate the quick construction of the YOLO training workspace

 ## Quick Start